anthony-sarkis/nd004-Full-stack-nanodegree/fullstack/vagrant/catalog/Catalog-Final-Project/readme.md

 ------------------------------------------------------------------------

-** Project requires a client_secrets.json file in the /catalog directory.

 To run locally:

 Please note this runs in the Vagrant environment, included in /vagrant

+1) ** Important  **
+Place your client_secrets.json file for both google and facebook logins in the /catalog directory.
-1) from the console, cd to /vagrant directory

-2) type "vagrant up" and hit enter   #This starts the virtual machine
+2) from the console, cd to /vagrant directory, then type "vagrant up" and hit enter   #This starts the virtual machine

 3) type "vagrant ssh" and hit enter   #Log in to machine